caphosra/plpm/README.md

 2. Download package
 3. Extract it wherever you wanna install
 4. Add the path of the directory where you installed it to PATH values(optional)
-5. You can use plpm.
+5. Finally you can use plpm.
 Hooray!

 ### Build from source code